Hadryan/Chime/README.md

 Notes I have been taking on the project:

-Time line of functions being used when a user wants to create a new play list and attach it to a location.
+A descriptopn of functions being used when a user wants to create a new play list and attach it to a location.
 Once the user presses the application icon (Chime), activity_main.xml(the main activity) is shown.